philliphuang/dona/README.md

 	- `active_config` the active Donation Configuration for the merchant, null if inputs are invalid
 #### `markDonationComplete`
 - Purpose
-	- mark a donation complete after the customer completes the transaction, for analytics and metadata records
+	- mark a donation complete after the customer completes the transaction, to allow for accurate analytics and metadata
 - Inputs
 	- `merchantPublicKey`: the public key of the merchant's wallet used to log in to the merchant portal
 	- `selectedOption`: the Donation Option used for the donation